 Security and performance are important factors for WAF satisfaction among customers.
 Web application security impacts every organization, and when it comes to WAFs there are of course both good and bad WAFs.

 No two WAFs are alike so it’s up to your organization to understand the security needs and WAF features that you benefit from the most.
 The cheapest models may not provide the most security or performance.
-Ultimately WAFs are an investment.
-(Check out our previous article that discusses WAF ROI in more detail).
+Ultimately WAFs are an investment, whether it’s a fully managed WAF or any other type of WAF.
+Check out our previous article that discusses WAF ROI in more detail.